noofny/pet-rego-challenge/README.md

 <img height="100px" src="./pics/logo-idea.jpg">

-## The Approach
+# The Approach

-I decided to build an API using WebApi on DotNetCore and leverage a few technologies not previously familiar with in order to learn and challenge myself.
-The solution is not complete or production-ready by any means, but hopefully shows understanding not only the brief but of SOLID principles and REST architecture.

-### Decisions & Challenges

 - I chose to build a WebAPI project using DotNetCore.
 This was purely to learn the framework as I believe it is a strongly emerging technology for good reasons.
 - I developed this on MacOS with VisualStudio 2017 Community Edition.
 No ReSharper or linting addons, just coding bare-back...I really miss ReSharper!
+- The solution is not complete or production-ready by any means, but I have commented and marked todo items to indicate this and added a section below on future improvements.

-### Data Layer
+## Data Layer
 I originally considered using a relational database, possibly Microsoft SQL Server.
 Together with a mature ORM such as Entity Framework this would work nicely with WebApi.
 I chose however to take a challenge and use a completely different approach, implementing Elastic Search using the NEST SDK.
 I did this for the following advantages;
-- :+1: To try something different.
+- :green_heart: To try something different.
-- :+1: To challenge myself and further my knowledge of the technology.
+- :green_heart: To challenge myself and further my knowledge of the technology.
-- :+1: To simplify setup - simply using a pre-compiled Docker image of an entire ELK stack.
+- :green_heart: To simplify setup - simply using a pre-compiled Docker image of an entire ELK stack.
-- :+1: To leverage data visualization tools that come out of the box with Kibana.
+- :green_heart: To leverage data visualization tools that come out of the box with Kibana.
 ...however with the following disadvantages...
-- :-1: Added time and complexity to deliver the solution.
+- :broken_heart: Added time and complexity to deliver the solution.
-- :-1: Repository code is not as succinct and elegant compared to coding against Entity Framework contexts.
+- :broken_heart: Repository code is not as succinct and elegant compared to coding against Entity Framework contexts.
-- :-1: Does not smoothly integrate with WebApi.
+- :broken_heart: Does not smoothly integrate with WebApi.
-- :-1: Harder to test, some testing has been left as a todo item (not happy about this at all).
+- :broken_heart: Harder to test, some testing has been left as a todo item (not happy about this at all).

-### API Versioning
+## API Versioning

 There is a ridiculous level of contention surrounding the subject of how versioning should be approached when building a "RESTful" API.
 Above all the philosophical and semantic rants, an API in the real world will always need to change to meet the demands of it's consumers - and sometimes this will be a breaking change.
 This should be managed by a change strategy, a set of rules and process for handling changes.
 One such set of rules might be;
 - All new stuff is optional